 Meanwhile, a memorial sign outside of Glendale, Mississippi, for a lynched child continues to sustain attacks.
 Emmett Till was a 14-year-old Black boy tortured and beaten to death in Mississippi in 1955 for allegedly whistling at a White woman.
 The repeated desecration of the memorial further reflects not only how he and countless other Black people have been treated while living in the United States, but also how their memory is regarded after their deaths.

-Monuments and other landmarks that memorialize Confederate leaders reinforce the trauma Black people face and the understanding that US legal system is built to sustain the rights of people who side with the Confederacy over Black lives.
+Monuments and other landmarks that memorialize Confederate leaders reinforce the trauma Black people face and the understanding that the US legal system is built to sustain the rights of people who side with the Confederacy over Black lives.
 Lack of historical review and reconciliation appears in the physical violence Black people encounter and avoid every day, from the police or in public discourse that invokes racist and sexist tropes designed to devalue a great athlete of our time.

 A common misconception is that the pain of this country’s racial history belongs only to its victims.
 The violence inflicted upon Black people is not just Black history; it’s American history, as chattel slavery of Africans occurred throughout North and South America, producing centuries of anti-Black sentiment, policy and engagement.
 It’s world history, as every European nation either practiced in transatlantic slavery or colonized the lands of Indigenous peoples.
 Nothing better exemplifies the United States’ tenuous relationship with its history than Confederate monuments and the number of streets, bridges and schools that still bear the names of racist leaders throughout the nation.